 How Much Should I Contribute to a 403(b)?

 The average goal for most people is to save around 15% of their income for retirement each year.
-Worth noting: Your employer match counts towards that total.
+Worth noting: Your employer match also counts towards that total.

-You should always take full advantage of your employer match if you have one since it's basically free money, earmarked for your retirement.
+On that note, you should always take full advantage of your employer match if you have one since it's basically free money, earmarked for your retirement.
 When you are investing for retirement, a good plan of action is to invest in your 403(b) the full amount that your employer matches, then max out your IRA contributions.
 Then, if you still have funds you'd like to invest in your retirement, return to your 403(b) until you've reached the 15% goal.